 The key remedies are:

-If you enter a contract because a cleaner misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress - the right to unwind the contract, the right to a discount and the right to damages.
-The 'Misleading & aggressive practices - your right to redress' guide gives more information.
+If you enter into a contract because a cleaner misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+The 'Misleading & aggressive practices: your right to redress' guide gives more information.

 Consider using alternative dispute resolution as a way to resolve your complaint without going to court.

-TSA members should pay fair compensation for loss or damage caused by their failure to take reasonable care.
+TSA members should pay fair compensation, using the industry's fair compensation guidelines, for loss or damage caused by their failure to take reasonable care.